 Another great Franklin spot is 1823 Bakehouse.
 If you’re gluten-free, 1823 Bakehouse is the place for you.
 All their baked goods are gluten-free, and they serve handcrafted coffee, sandwiches and lunch items as well.
 You’ll also find the perfect courthouse views out the front windows.

 Head to Trafalgar to check out Butter Sugar Flour Coffee and Pastry Bar.
 They're known for their giant cinnamon rolls, but they also have a variety of fresh baked goods and handmade drinks.
 Try out a sampler flight of themed drinks and treats.

-Strange Brew is exactly what it claims to be – quirky and strange!
-Strange Brew is the coffee shop in Greenwood that gives a different experience than the other local coffee shops in the area.
-The walls are filled with funky art and it’s the perfect place to gain some inspiration as you work.
-They are proudly the oldest coffee shop in Greenwood and their coffee is locally roasted.
+Strange Brew is unique for their bold flavors, eclectic vibe and specialty coffee blends, like Rage Against the Bean and German Chocolate Cake, to name a few.
+The walls are filled with funky local art, making it the perfect place to gain some inspiration as you work.
+They are proudly the oldest coffee shop in Greenwood and their coffee beans are locally roasted.

 Grab a fresh cup of coffee at Fresh Pots Coffee Bar, located in the heart of Old Town Greenwood.
 This new coffee shop offers 1823's gluten free pastries, warm drinks and a cozy vintage environment.
 Then, while you're in the area, swing by Café Euclid for an artsy vibe, bagel sandwiches and handmade drinks.